camlab-ethz/jaxFlowSim/README.md

 ## Dependencies

-The depencies can be installed by running
+The requirements can be installed by running
 ```
 pip install -r requirements.txt
 ```